syseleven/grav-docs-metakube/pages/03.Tutorials/18.create-backup-and-restore/default.en.md

 ## Prerequisites

-* You need have [created a MetaKube cluster](../02.create-a-cluster/default.en.md) and [installed and configured kubectl](../07.using-kubectl/default.en.md).
+* You need to have [created a MetaKube cluster](../02.create-a-cluster/default.en.md) and [installed and configured kubectl](../07.using-kubectl/default.en.md).
 * You need to have the Ark CLI installed, which can be download for your OS from [GitHub](https://github.com/heptio/ark/releases).
+* If you use Mac OSX you may install the ark client with home brew
-* For inspection for the S3 Bucket where the backups are stored, install and configure [S3cmd](https://s3tools.org/s3cmd) as described in the [SysEleven Stack documentation](https://docs.syseleven.de/syseleven-stack/en/documentation/object-storage).
+* For inspection of the S3 Bucket where the backups are stored, install and configure [S3cmd](https://s3tools.org/s3cmd) as described in the [SysEleven Stack documentation](https://docs.syseleven.de/syseleven-stack/en/documentation/object-storage).

 ## Deploy an application